 Once a case has been concluded, or the involvement of the correspondent is no longer required, a final invoice should be submitted as soon as possible.
 The correspondent should check to see whether any third party service providers need to submit final invoices and it is helpful if the correspondent's invoice is clearly indicated as being final.
-Although there are no time limits within which final invoices should be submitted, as a general guideline, correspondents should endeavour to have submitted their final invoices within 3 months of the case being concluded or when their involvement is longer required.
+Unless the individual club has other specific requirements which must be followed, there are no time limits within which final invoices should be submitted; however as a general guideline, correspondents should endeavour to have submitted their final invoices within 3 months of the case being concluded or when their involvement is no longer required.